Mayurwagh98/MayurWagh/README.md

 <br/>

-### <div align="center">I'm Mayur, a full-stack web developer 👨‍💻</div>
+### <div align="center">I'm Mayur, a Full-Stack Web Developer 👨‍💻</div>

-- 🌱 I’m currently learning HTML, CSS, Javascript and MERN Development
+- 🌱 I’m currently learning HTML, CSS, Javascript and MERN Development.

-- ❓ Ask me about anything related to the MERN stack and related technologies
+- 🙌 In my free time, I write blogs or read books.
+- 😎 Other than being a developer as a human I like go on hiking.

 <br/>